-Commission draft 19 Fraud investigations can be conducted as criminal or administrative investigations.
-Criminal investigations are necessary when allegations involve potential criminal violations, and must be conducted by investigators with law enforcement authority.
-Administrative investigations focus on violations of state policies, and do not require law enforcement authority.
+Fraud investigations can be conducted as criminal or administrative investigations.
+Criminal investigations are necessary when allegations involve potential criminal violations and must be conducted by investigators with law enforcement authority.
+Administrative investigations of state policies and do not require law enforcement authority.